Worksdelight-Infotech/Signup-flutter/README.md

 - Getx has been used in this project for state Management

+- Code structure

 # Development Setup

 Clone the repository and run the following commands:

-flutter pub get
+- flutter pub get

-flutter run
+- flutter run

 # App Design